 2) If you take courses from any program other than UVa in Siena or UVa in Florence, you will be required to successfully pass an exam upon your return in order to receive foreign language requirement credit.
 If your performance on the exam is not satisfactory, you will have to re-enter the UVa language sequence where you last left it, and may risk losing credit for the language course taken outside of UVa.

 This policy is based on our belief in the rigor and standards of our language classes here, and our awareness that many courses offered elsewhere do not adhere to such standards.
 We want to make sure you are getting the most educational value for your money spent on programs in Italy, especially when it comes to language learning.
-We also want our students who will be continuing with Italian at UVa to be adequately prepared for the next level they undertake once they are back on grounds.
+We also want our students who will be continuing with Italian at UVa to be adequately prepared for the next level they undertake once they are back in Charlottesville.